-Speak to your GP, obstetrician or midwife if either
+Talk to your GP, obstetrician or midwife if either:

 - you're unable to keep water down without vomiting

-You may need treatment or have to go to hospital if you have any of the following symptoms:
+Urgent advice: Contact your GP, midwife or obstetrician immediately if you have any of the following symptoms:

 - being sick and unable to keep any fluids down for 24 hours